Preparing for the External Visitor

 1. Entrance Interview

-Very early, normally first on the schedule after the reviewer has been "greeted," the reviewer should have a 45-50 minute meeting to hear the university and administrative perspective from, and to ask questions of, the College Dean, the AVP Undergraduate Studies, the AVP Graduate Studies (if the program offers a graduate degree)and the Vice Provost for Academic Budgets & Planning.
+Very early, normally first on the schedule after the reviewer has been "greeted," the reviewer should have a 45-50 minute meeting to hear the university and administrative perspective from, and to ask questions of, the College Dean, the AVP Graduate and Undergraduate Programs, the Associate Dean of Graduate Studies (if the program offers a graduate degree)and the Director of Institutional Effectiveness & Analytics.
 This is normally a single meeting that includes all four administrators, with no department representatives present during the meeting.
 This meeting should be arranged by the department Chair via the offices noted.
 The visit should not be scheduled unless at least three of these four administrators can be present.
-If an exception is required please contact AVP Jaehne.
+If an exception is required please contact AVP Anagnos.

 2. Assure that someone is present to escort the reviewer to and from meetings.